 Explanation for changes in the quantification methods

-The measurement over 2020 is the twentieth measurement in the framework of the ISO 14064 standard.
+The measurement over first half of 2022 is the twenty-three measurement in the framework of the ISO 14064 standard.
 No adjustments in the quantitative methods are made against to the historical year.

 Reduction targets